-The Chief Justice asked the pertinent question whether a Senate or House of Representatives by refusing to come together could defeat the will Mr. Cavender replied that he might be ex-
+The Chief Justice asked the pertinent question whether a Senate or House of Representatives by refusing to come together could defeat the will of the peop'e?
+Mr. Cavender replied that he might be excused from answering in view of the fact that it had puzzled some of the wisest in the national er having been given to the public.